sergey-sobolev/cyberimmune-systems-prototypes-FireFighter-drone-kos/docs/dev.md

 - [x] idl files have been fixed
 - [x] basic extinguishing, fmac, movement components have been added

-Day 10 Dec 23
+Day 10 Dec 24
+- [x] communication module is able to use network
-- [ ] Implement and test communication module
+- [x] communication module web server with works fine